qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 - Understand data and model parallelism options in SageMaker, including when to use each for efficient training.
 - Compare performance, cost, and setup between custom scripts and built-in images in SageMaker.
 - Conduct training with data stored in S3 and monitor training job status using the SageMaker console.
-- Determine when to use GPU instances for neural network training in SageMaker, and assess their impact on performance and cost.

 ::::::::::::::::::::::::::::::::::::::::::::::::